npc203/Ame-Discord-bot/README.md

 - Change the eval function access to ur name inside the cogs and change the logs,facts stuff(yea im using discord channels as my database lol!)
 - Also People with ("Admin","Owner","Co-Owner") roles can only access the admin commands
 ## Some pics:
-- About the bot

 ![](https://i.imgur.com/grxLMzE.png)
-- Help section

 ![](https://i.imgur.com/ief6Pbw.png)
-- The bot can be used to mimic other user identity

 ![](https://i.imgur.com/NJ1PRcv.png)
+The bot can be used to mimic other user identity too